VertexStudio/rosbag_msgs/mcp_server/src/descriptions/process_rosbag.md

-Parse and extract data from ROS bag files (.bag format) using parameter combinations for metadata inspection, message filtering, and temporal analysis.
+Parse and extract data from ROS bag files (.bag format) using parameter combinations for metadata inspection, message filtering, and pagination.

 ## Parameter Usage Patterns